What is the Nightingale Model?

 Resale price: the maximum resale price of your property cannot exceed the price you paid for it (excluding Stamp Duty) plus the percentage increase in median house prices of the suburb where the property is located for the year you bought it to the year you are selling it, as determined by the REIV

 Nightingale aims to provide housing at cost, not apartments for investment.
 One of the key tenets of Nightingale Housing is affordability.
-The restrictive covenant ensures that this affordability is passed on to the next purchaser.
-There are two steps to the restrictive covenant.
+The restrictive coveat, also referred to as the Nightingale caveat, ensures that this affordability is passed on to the next purchaser.
+There are two steps to the restrictive caveat.

 First right of refusal: you must offer your apartment back to the Nightingale community list first.
 If, after a period of one month, your apartment hasn't sold, you are free to offer it through traditional channels.
 Nightingale will charge a fee of $1000 to facilitate this sale.